-Label Description Factory Default GVRP Enables or disables GVRP protocol Enables GVRP, the switch must be in 802.1q VLAN mode Disabled Port Port Enables or disables GVRP on each port.
+Label Description Factory Default GVRP Enables or disables GVRP protocol Disabled 01111 Enables GVRP, the switch must be in 802.1q VLAN mode Port Enables or disables GVRP on each port.
 If users have already defined trunking group (e.g. Trk1), it can also be selected to be enabled.
 If you check the All Port's box, all ports will be enabled.
-Clear Statistic s Clears all GVRP statistics counts Clears the record
+All ports are disabled Clear Statistic s Clears all GVRP statistics counts Clears the record